RoweNHS/Diabetes/data_sheet.md

 ## Motivation

 - For what purpose was the dataset created?
+The dataset was created to understand the impacts of different factors on diabities.
 - Who created the dataset (e.g., which team, research group) and on behalf of which entity (e.g., company, institution, organization)?
 Who funded the creation of the dataset?

 ## Composition

 - What do the instances that comprise the dataset represent (e.g., documents, photos, people, countries)?
+These are isntances of people.
 - How many instances of each type are there?
 - Is there any missing data?
 - Does the dataset contain data that might be considered confidential (e.g., data that is protected by legal privilege or by    doctor–patient confidentiality, data that includes the content of individuals’ non-public communications)?

 ## Collection process

 - How was the data acquired?
+Original owners: National Institute of Diabetes and Digestive and Kidney Diseases
 - If the data is a sample of a larger subset, what was the sampling strategy?
 - Over what time frame was the data collected?